amira-salama1/SQL_Projects-And-Visualizations/Viz/Tableau/SuperStore/Challenges/2025/#WOW2025 | 9 | Binary Parameters.md

 Note, if a mark is already selected, it might require an extra click!
 This build involves one string parameter, with no sets or groups.

+What is awesome about this Viz

+  * The Idea of adding/removing values using a binary Parameter in Tableau

 [LINK](https://public.tableau.com/app/profile/amira.salama/viz/WOWW92025BinaryParameter/WOWW9BinaryParams) to my Dashboard